 Students must be enrolled in a minimum of 6 units in the Fall and Spring terms, and also be enrolled in the Summer term as well.

 Pre-College Art Experience classes will be graded on a PASS/FAIL basis, rather than a letter grade basis.
 For every one pre-college class in which a student receives a PASS, the student will earn a $1,000 scholarship toward their undergraduate studies at Academy of Art University.
 A student may earn up to a maximum of $4,000 in scholarships.

 The scholarship will be disbursed across the first year following successful completion of the student’s first semester.
-It will be disbursed at up to $250 per class during Fall and Spring, with the remaining amount to be disbursed during the following term.
+It will be released $1000 per semester.

 It is recommended that students bring all supplies on the first day.
 The instructor will advise you on what you need for future classes.